james-gould/PersonalBlog/all_collections/_posts/2025-15-08-NET-Aspire-Integration-Testing-Troubleshooting.md

 # Final notes

-If you're using a versioned API, and don't want to repeat yourself endlessly (reusabili- okay I'll stop) you can modify the `CreateHttpClient` method in your `Fixture` to do that for you.
+If you're using a versioned API and don't want to repeat yourself endlessly (reusabili- okay I'll stop) you can modify the `CreateHttpClient` method in your `Fixture` to do that for you.
 I'm using the following:

 ```csharp
 <PackageReference Include="Asp.Versioning.Http" Version="8.1.0" />